nomoixyz/vulcan/docs/src/examples/format/example.md

 ## Examples
 ### Using templates

-This example shows how to use templates with the `format` module
+Using templates with the `format` module to format data

 ```solidity
 // SPDX-License-Identifier: MIT